lenderpanel

 Recently asked questions about conveyancing in Prenton

 Flying freeholds in Prenton are not the norm but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Prenton you must be sure that your lawyer goes through the deeds thoroughly.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Prenton may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Last updated